DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • AI assistance helps people write clearer, more useful feedback faster

-• Customization options let teams align cycles to their culture and cadence
+• Customisation options let teams align cycles to their culture and cadence

 • Makes goal progress visible across individuals, teams, and the wider org